 The vast majority of Denison's procurement activities occur through a central procurement function operated out of Denison's Saskatoon office, procuring goods and services to support Denison's exploration, evaluation, and related activities in Saskatchewan.
-Most procurement of goods and services is done pursuant to Denison's standard form contracts, which contain representations, warranties, and covenants on the part of the supplier with respect to compliance with applicable laws and regulations, including applicable anti-corruption laws, occupational health and safety legislation, and lawful capacity to perform the contracted services.
+Most procurement of goods and services is done pursuant to Denison's standard form contracts, which contain representations, warranties, and covenants on the part of Denison and the supplier, as applicable, with respect to (a) compliance with applicable laws and regulations, including applicable anti-corruption laws, occupational health and safety legislation, (b) compliance with codes of ethics and conduct, including statements of principle and policies with respect to human rights, occupational health & safety and anti-corruption, and (c) lawful capacity to perform the services.

-The procurement function is overseen by Denison's Vice President Operations, located in Saskatchewan, and its Vice President Finance & Chief Financial Officer, located in Toronto.
+The procurement function is overseen by Denison's Vice President Finance & Chief Financial Officer.
 Denison uses SAP enterprise software to record and monitor all of its financial transactions and is subject to annual audits conducted by external auditors.
 Denison's financial activities are published in quarterly reports, which are available on its website.